 On behalf of the entire Library staff and myself, welcome to Pace University and the Birnbaum Library.
 We look forward to assisting you in meeting your information needs.

 The Collaborative Learning Room on the second floor of the Birnbaum Library is an ideal place for groups to meet for study and project preparation.
 The room provides an exciting space in the library that will foster an engaging learning environment for students in a relaxed atmosphere that is complete with the latest technological opportunities.
-The space is infused with readily available technology that includes multimedia production workstations, laptops, cameras, voice recorders, and camcorders that are all available for borrowing through the room’s Technical Help Desk.
+The space is infused with readily available technology that includes several types of calculators and laptops that are all available for borrowing through the room’s Technical Help Desk.
+For group collaboration, the room also has a laptop theater.

 The space contains two meeting rooms, one equipped with Smartboard technology and the other containing videoconference equipment that will allow students in the Birnbaum Library to collaborate with students in the Mortola Library on the Pleasantville campus.
 The Collaborative Learning Room also has audio visual projection capabilities that will allow groups to work together to prepare and practice their presentations before having to make them in the classroom.